KittyGiraudel/site/_posts/2015-01-07-introducing-sass-guidelines.md

 ![Sass Guidelines](/assets/images/introducing-sass-guidelines/preview.png)

-In it, I tackle almost all aspects of the Sass language: colors, strings, nesting, variables, mixins, extend, warnings, architecture, tools...
-I may have missed something, but I would be glad to complete it with your ideas.
+In it, I tackle almost all aspects of the Sass language: colors, strings, nesting, variables, mixins, extend, warnings, architecture, tools… I may have missed something, but I would be glad to complete it with your ideas.

 ## What now?